-The allocated CASP budget will be allocated to each Sub Programme, except Casidra, but the projects within the ambit of the framework will be centrally assessed for funding.
+The allocated CASP budget will be allocated to each sub programme, except Casidra, but the projects within the ambit of the framework will be centrally assessed for funding.

-The need to address the farm worker challenge is imperative and plans are therefore to develop a Sub Programme: Farm Worker Development to enable the Department to coordinate activities regarding this group and to measure direct contributions by the Department to this target group.
+The need to address the farm worker challenge is imperative and plans are therefore to develop a Sub programme: Farm Worker Development to enable the Department to coordinate activities of this group and to measure direct contributions by the Department to this target group.
 For the first time, a forum has been created for farm workers to enter into dialogue with all stakeholders and government organisations, and in doing so, becoming partners in determining their future.
 For too long, people have talked about them and on behalf of farm workers.
-This Sub Programme's main responsibility will therefore be to create the climate and structures to make this a reality.
+This sub programme's main responsibility will therefore be to create the climate and structures to make this a reality.
 The expression "seamless government" will become a reality in this process.
-The bigger aim to assist farm worker communities to take control of their own lives and future.

 The Retrenched Government Worker Development sub-Sub Programme was designed to accommodate the retrenched government workers, who were transferred from the Department of Housing to Agriculture.
 Given that most of the affected personnel reside in the Act 9 Rural Coloured Reserves in the province, if a safety net cannot be offered, then social problems would be exacerbated.
 The need to offer the retrenched workers an alternative economic opportunity is imperative for the overall benefit of the communities.
 Based on current calculations at least R 10 million in income will be lost if these personnel members are retrenched.
-The budget allocation of this sub-Sub Programme will be decreased over time as these workers will be accommodated in the "normal" FSD Sub Programmes as clients.
+The budget allocation of this sub-sub programme will be decreased over time as these workers will be accommodated in the "normal" FSD sub programmes as clients.